10 SAFETY TIPS FOR YOUR DOG ON HALLOWEEN

 8. Be careful with decor

-Keep any decor out of reach that you think your dog might like to chew on.
+Keep any decorations out of reach that you think your dog might like to chew on.
 Remember, a lot of the time they might not be able to tell the difference between decorations and toys.
 Set them up for success and keep any tempting decor out of reach.

-9. Give them a safe space
+9. Provide them with a safe space

 With so much going on, your dog will need a safe space just for them, where they can decompress and relax.
 Set up a little den-like area for them in the corner of a room or put a blanket over an open crate to give them a sense of privacy and sanctuary.
 Alternatively, if you have a small room that they can have constant access to, such as a laundry room or utility room, then this will also make an ideal area for them.